stanmaz/BBOalert/README.md

 - review with your partner all newly created alerts and make the necessary corrections

 This way, the file is ready for the next session and will contain recently alerted calls.

+## Data file format

+The file must begin with the <b>BBOalert</b> keyword to be recognized by the program.

+The data file can include three sections in the order as shown :

+- opening bids and development
+- development after opponent's intervention
+- our overcalls after opponent's opening

+Comma separated value (CSV) format is used.
+Each record contains three text fields separated by commas :

+	<context>,<call>,<explanation>

+where "context" is the bidding sequence preceding the "call".
+In those two fields we use two-characters self-explaining tokens :

+	1C 1D 1H 1S 1N Db Rd 2C 2D ....

+To increase the readability of the code, we use -- token for pass and not Pa.
+Outside of the data records free text is allowed for documentation purposes.
+Leading and trailing spaces and tabs are allowed in data fields.

+### Opening bids and development

+Trivial example of code :

+	,1N,12-14p balanced
+	1N--,2C,Stayman can be weak
+	1N--2C--,2D,No 4 card major

+Note : empty "context" field in the first record, because there is no bid before the opening.
+Eventual passes preceding the opening should be ignored, unless the opening is seat dependend as in the typical example where 3rd seat opening can be made below 10p, and the responder after initial pass with 11p uses Drury convention :

+	,1S,11-21p 5!S							,this applies to all seats
+	----,1S,8-21p 5+!S					,except if explicitly overriden for the 3rd seat
+	----1S--,2C,Drury

+### Development after opponent's intervention

+In the previous section we assumed, that opponents pass.
+If they make an overcall, we have to use the same structure of records but the -- code should be replaced by the overcall as in example :

+	1HDb,Rd,9+p misfit !H penalty redouble

+In the cases where the meaning of the call is not influenced by an eventual overcall, wildcards can be used in the "context" field.
+This can make the code more readable and more compact.
+Two characters are allowed as wildcard '*' or '_'.
+They match one caracter and have the same effect.
+In the example :

+	1N__,2H,Transfer->!S

+the code means : whatever the opponents do, 2H remains a mandatory transfer to 2S.
+Wildcard should be used carefully and require some experience.
+In our particular bidding system the overcalls at level 1 have little influence on development.
+Exemple :

+	1C1*,2C,Texas->!D	can be weak with 6!D

+### Overcalls

+Almost everyone on BBO is using SAYC bidding system.
+But SAYC is not the world standard and some fixed pairs will use another bidding system like ACOL or French Standard.
+If you do not play with your ususal partner, you are not concerned by this section.
+You will be condemned to improvise.
+But if you play on BBO with your partner to practice a sophisticated defense system with particular agreements depending on the conventions used by opponents, you must be able to switch between different defense options.
+Examples :

+- 1NT opening is normally 15-17p, but if the opponents play ACOL the defense against 12-14p range is totally different
+- 2D opening is weak in SAYC, but some players use 2D MULTI
+- 2H or 2S are weak openings with 6 card suit.
+Many players use 2H or 2S Muiderberg (5m and 4+m)

+To resolve this problem, the keyword Against is used.
+Exemple :

+Against,Weak_NT
+	any code here specific for defense against 1NT 12-14 Against,2D_Multi
+	any code here specific for defense against 2D Multi Against,Muiderberg
+	any code here specific for defense against Muiderberg

+You will be able to select the option on-the-fly with a drop-down box at the left side of the screen.
+The 'Against' options should be placed at the very end of the file.

+### Shortcuts

+Shortcut format :

+	Shortcut,<abbreviation",<full text>

+In the axample :

+	Shortcut,TH,Texas->!H

+TH string will be immediately expanded to the "Texas->!H" during text entry in the Message or Explanation text box.
+We advise to use uppercase two-character tokens to avoid confusion during normal text entry.
+The tokens can be of any length.

+You are allowed also to define Alt-key shortcuts like this :

+	Shortcut,AltA,this text will be inserted if you press Alt-A key

+Note : check for potential conflicts with Alt key shortcuts of the browser.